 Is Class A Foam Toxic?

 Class A fire suppression foam is more than just toxic.
 If you ingest it, you die.

 Exposure to AFFF foam is an irritant for the eyes and skin, which is why OSHA, the Centers for Disease Control and Prevention, and the Environmental Protection Agency (EPA) characterize it as hazardous.

 The dangers of AFFF firefighting foam are in the long-term effects on people exposed to it for a prolonged period.

 Does Firefighting Foam Cause Cancer?

-There are numerous stages of a product liability lawsuit, and it can take several years of effort by your attorney in order to get your financial compensation assuming that you are successful in the case.
+To file your firefighting foam lawsuit, you will need an attorney to help draft your claim and present the evidence.
+There are numerous stages of a product liability lawsuit.
+It can take several years of effort by your AFFF lawyers to get your financial compensation, assuming that you are successful in the case.

-We offer each prospective client a free consultation, and you owe us no out-of-pocket expenses for your AFFF foam cancer lawsuit.
+Our law firm offers each prospective client a free consultation, and you owe us no out-of-pocket expenses for your AFFF foam cancer lawsuit.

 You can call our law firm anytime or complete the contact form and provide us with your phone number or email address, and our firefighting foam lawyers will contact you.

 Our firefighting foam cancer lawyers are only paid after we have engaged in an attorney-client relationship and if you successfully recover compensation for the harm you have suffered.